Applications for the 2024-25 academic year are now OPEN!

-KIPP Excelencia Community Prep (Grades TK-8) is a public charter elementary and middle school located in Redwood City.
+KIPP Excelencia Community Prep is a public charter elementary and middle school located in Redwood City!
+KIPP Excelencia is comprised of 2 schools on a shared campus.

 Looking for a high school?
 Continue the KIPP journey at KIPP Esperanza High School!